zomux/deepy/docs/index.md

 - What optimization method to use
 - Where is your dataset

-With *deepy* you can implement a network easily and intuitive once you got the answers.
+With *deepy* you can implement a network easily and intuitively once you got the answers.

 Here, we give a simple design of a feed-forward neural network.